 Section 36-6-60 of the Georgia code requires that persons who are licensed by the state pursuant to Title 43 must present that state license when applying for a municipal and/or county business license.
 O.C.G.A. § 36-6-60.
-H.B.
-87 adds a requirement that when such licensed persons seek an "occupational tax certificate, or other document required to operate a business" they also must present their state license in doing so.
+When such licensed persons seek an "occupational tax certificate, or other document required to operate a business" they also must present their state license in doing so.
 O.C.G.A. § 36-60-6(c).

-H.B.
-87 also added subsection "(d)" to Section 36-6-60 of the Georgia code and now provides in pertinent part that "[b]efore any county or municipal corporation issues or renews a business license, occupation tax certificate, or other document required to operate a business to any person, the person shall provide evidence that he or she is authorized to use the federal work authorization program or evidence that the provisions of the Code section do not apply."
+Subsection "(d)" of Section 36-6-60 of the Georgia code provides in pertinent part that "[b]efore any county or municipal corporation issues or renews a business license, occupation tax certificate, or other document required to operate a business to any person, the person shall provide evidence that he or she is authorized to use the federal work authorization program or evidence that the provisions of the Code section do not apply."
 O.C.G.A. § 36-60-6(d).
 Such evidence "shall be in the form of an affidavit as provided by the Attorney General."
 O.C.G.A. § 36-60-6(f).
 Further, counties or municipalities which issue or renew such licenses "shall provide to the Department of Audits and Accounts a report demonstrating that such county or municipality is acting in compliance with the provisions" of this code section.
 O.C.G.A. § 36-60-6(e).
-"Once an applicant...has submitted an affidavit with a federally assigned employment eligibility verification system user number, her or she shall not be authorized to submit a renewal application using a new or different federally assigned employment eligibility verification system user number" without giving a reason as to why the number has changed.
+"Once an applicant...has submitted an affidavit with a federally assigned employment eligibility verification system user number, he or she shall not be authorized to submit a renewal application using a new or different federally assigned employment eligibility verification system user number" without giving a reason as to why the number has changed.
 O.C.G.A. § 36-60-6(g).
 Finally, persons who knowing violate this provision may be guilty of certain criminal statutes.
 O.C.G.A. § 36-60-6(h).